BerendKemper/burntipleLogger/README.md

 io.on("connect", socket => {
     // ...

-    // can also use callback to show the logString in the front-end const emitReturnLogger = logString => socket.emit("returnLogger", logString);
+    // You could use the callback to show the logString in the front-end

+    const emitReturnLogger = logString => socket.emit("returnLogger", logString);
     socketHelper.on("returnLogger", logString => emitReturnLogger(logString));
     socket.on("disconnect", reason => {
         socketHelper.removeListener("returnLogger", emitReturnLogger);
     });